 - To prevent accidents, please walk in the museum and keep a safe distance of 3 feet between you and the art and display cases.

 - Many people will be sharing the galleries.
 To make sure everyone has a positive experience, please silence cell phones and keep voices low.

 - Please leave the following prohibited items at home: lunch bags, book bags, large purses, food, drink, gum, pens, and markers.
-You may be asked to check large items and umbrellas in the FREE Coat Check Room.

 - Stay on the pathways and mowed lawns for your safety as well as the safety of the sculptures and plants.

 - Keep your distance.
 Please do not touch or climb on the sculptures.
 Our skin has oils that damage the works of art.

 - Capture memories with your personal cameras.
 Filming or photography requiring equipment or exclusive use of an area is prohibited.*

 - Running, climbing, and horseplay are not allowed in the Sculpture Garden.
 It should be treated as an outdoor museum.